Mike Jewett | Associate Head Coach

 A four-year letterwinner at Minnesota-Duluth from 2010-14, Lueck was the Bulldogs’ captain in 2013-14 and a three-time NSIC All-Academic Team member.
 She graduated with a bachelor’s degree in secondary education from Minnesota Duluth in 2014 and received her master’s degree in educational leadership from Mercer in 2015.

 Lueck starred at Winona High School, where she is the program’s all-time leading scorer.

 Kristin Rotert | Director of Operations

-Kristin Rotert is in her first season as the Jackrabbits’ director of operations.
+Kristin Rotert is in her second season as the Jackrabbits’ director of operations.
 Her duties include coordinating team travel, assisting with on-campus recruiting and organizing camps.

 Since graduating from SDSU in 2011 with a Bachelor of Science degree in health promotion, Rotert has stayed active in basketball by working as an instructor with Warwick Workouts in Sioux Falls and Aberdeen-based Eyes Up Sports, as well as coaching the South Dakota Attack U17 AAU team from 2014-17.
 She also has served as a personal trainer, youth mentoring director and teacher.

 Rotert lettered for the Jackrabbits from 2007-11 and finished her career tied for the all-time lead in three-pointers made (250 – since broken) and eighth in scoring (1,484 points).

 The Salem native was honored as The Summit League Sixth Woman of the Year and on the All-Newcomer Team during her freshman season and was a second-team all-league selection as a senior.
 She was named the MVP of the 2011 Summit League Basketball Championship as the Jackrabbits reached the NCAA Tournament for the third time.

 Rotert is completing a master's degree in educational studies.